okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 These are controlled by the `Internet Assigne Numbers Authority (IANA)` in a root zone database which is essentially a database of all available top level domains.

+#### Domain Registrars

+As all of these need to be unique, the domain registrar is an authority that can assign domain names directly under one or more top-level domains.

 ## Definitions

 |			|									|